Education in Cameroon: Primary and secondary education

 Two separate systems of education were used in Cameroon after independence.
 East Cameroon's system was based on the French model, West Cameroon's on the British model.
 The two systems were merged by 1976.
 Christian mission schools have been an important part of the education system.
 The country has institutions for teacher training and technical education.
 At the top of the education structure is the University of Yaoundé.
 There is, however, a growing trend for the wealthiest and best-educated students to leave the country to study and live abroad, creating a brain drain.

 passing the Government Common Entrance Examinations (and obtaining a First School Leaving Certificate) in Class 6 (now) or 7 (formerly).
 The last two years in secondary school, after GCE O Levels, are referred to as high school.
 A high school is part of the secondary school but in Cameroon, it is habitual to talk of secondary school for a school which ends at the O Levels and high school for one which offers the complete secondary education program of 7 years (or one which simply has lower and upper sixth classes).

-The academic year in Cameroon runs from September to June, at which time, end-of-year-examinations are always written.
-The General Certificate of Education (GCE) both Ordinary and Advanced levels are the two most qualifying exams in the Anglophone part of Cameroon.
-Students who graduate from a five-year secondary school program have to sit for the General Certificate of Education Ordinary Level, and those who graduate from a two year high school program have to sit for the General Certificate of Education Advanced Level.
-So far, the GCE advanced level and the Baccalaureate (the French equivalent of academic attainment) are the two main entrance qualifications into Cameroon's institutions of higher learning.

 Researchers from the PanAf Project Cameroon found that female students now use social internet networks more for pedagogical reasons than the traditional thought of searching for boyfriends.
-The most used social internet networks included Facebook, Myspace, Hi-5, Whatsapp, Aidforum and Commentcamarche.
+The most used social internet networks included Facebook, Myspace, Hi-5, WhatsApp, Aidforum and Commentcamarche.

 Higher education

 Although Cameroon boasts a sprawling cache of junior academic institutions of excellence, higher institutions are rather insufficient.
 There are eight state-run universities in Buea, Bamenda, Douala, Dschang, Maroua and Ngaoundere and Yaounde I & II.
-There is a handful of thriving private universities such as the Bamenda University of Science and Technology (BUST), International University Bamenda, Higher Institute For Professional Development And Training (HIPDET)Bamenda and the Fotso Victor University in the west province.
+There is a handful of thriving private universities such as the Bamenda University of Science and Technology (BUST), International University Bamenda, Higher Institute for Professional Development and Training Bamenda (HIPDET), and the Fotso Victor University in the West Province.